Salamis Island: Population

 As of the mid-20th century, the majority of the inhabitants were Arvanite; a thing that changed during the past 20 years due to settlement of a lot of Athenians on the island to the degree that nowadays Arvanites are a fraction of the population, living mainly in the towns of Salamina, Ampelakia, and Moulki (Aianteion).

 Villages in the municipal unit of Salamina

 Paloukia

-Paloukia (Greek: Παλούκια, population 1,695) is located in the northeast of the island.
+Paloukia (Greek: Παλούκια) is located in the northeast of the island.
 Many ferryboats, fishing vessels and port police craft dock in this harbor.
 Paloukia is the base for the port police department of Salamina.

 Most visitors who come to Salamina first arrive at Paloukia via ferryboats that run between Paloukia and Perama or Piraeus.

 The area is adjacent to the Salamis Naval Base (in Greek Nafstathmos), which is a major base of the Hellenic Navy.

 Aianteio

-Aianteio (Αιάντειο; population 4,860 as of 2011) is a large village in the southwestern part of Salamis Island and is named after Ajax, the leader of the Salamineans from Homer's Iliad.
+Aianteio (Αιάντειο; population 4,390 as of 2021) is a large village in the southwestern part of Salamis Island and is named after Ajax, the leader of the Salamineans from Homer's Iliad.
 The village was known as Moulki (Μούλκι) until 1915.
 In the region, there are churches from the 11th and 12th centuries such as Saint John and Saint Dimitrios.